MwAajj/dp/README.md

   For my project I used library WEKA.
   I implemented KNN algoritmus and add new variants such as HMDKNN, FKNN, LMKNN, and advanced structures such as Ball Tree and Kd Tree.

+For more information please check the pdf.
+I am sorry but it is in my native language slovakia.